Code-Institute-Submissions/stream1-project-3/readme.md

 An issue concerning the images had occurred, whereby they weren’t fully responding to changed screen sizes.
 In order to resolve this I changed the container they were in, which would force the images to drop down below one another once the screen size was reduced.

+The quiz was also manually tested, whereby I ensured the user wasn’t allowed to go on to the next question without first picking an answer to the current question.
+If the user did try to continue without first picking an answer, an error message would flash on the users screen.

 ## Deployment and issues that had arisen

 Github has been used to deploy this website, however there have been some issues.
 The issue that arises regards my commits, whereby each commit I have done is being registered under the username “Usernamesername” due to a bug when starting the project.
 With the help of my mentor as well as using the Slack community, I attempted to resolve this issue, however I was unable to do so.
 My mentor and I had decided against starting a new project repository in order to maintain my commit history.
 Due to this error, the project repository page appears to state that there are two contributors, however I am the only contributor to this project.